dunestorm333/hdr-helper/README.md

 # Setup

-Simply copy the script to a location within your $PATH for ease of access, such as ~/.local/usr/bin.
+1. Copy the script to a location within your $PATH for ease of access, such as ~/.local/usr/bin.
+2. Modify the monitor.conf file.
+3. You should now be able to call `hdr-helper -v` from your terminal

 -OR-